Naturaily/Naturaily-netlify/_portfolio/woolman-case-study-shopify-customization-and-integration-naturaily.md

   <br><br>\

-  - sending orders from Shopify to Oscar system (with data translation from JSON to .xml and field mapping)\
+  1. Sending orders from Shopify to Oscar system (with data translation from JSON to .xml and field mapping)\

   <br><br>\

-  - integration of inventory and prices in online pharmacy store\
+  2. Integration of inventory and prices in online pharmacy store\

   <br><br>\

-  - automatic update of product images based on a media bank\
+  3. Automatic update of product images based on a media bank\

   <br><br>\

-  - automatic update of the privacy policy and regulations that the customer must accept before finishing buying process\
+  4. Automatic update of the privacy policy and regulations that the customer must accept before finishing buying process\

   <br><br>\